vmware/differential-datalog/doc/tutorial/tutorial.md

 We have already encountered the string concatenation operator `++`.
 Another way to construct strings in DDlog is using *string interpolation*, which allows embedding arbitrary DDlog expressions inside a string literal.
-At runtime, the result of the expression is automatically converted to a string and concatenated with the string literal.
-Interpolated strings are preceded by the `$` character, and embedded expession are wrapped in `${}`:
+At runtime, expressions are evaluated and converted to strings.
+Interpolated strings are preceded by the `$` character, and embedded expession are wrapped in `${}`.
+The following program will insert in relation `Pow2` the squares of all numbers in relation `Number`.

 ```
 input relation Number(n: bigint)